 Students are allowed to record video or audio of class lectures.
 However, the purposes for which these recordings may be used are strictly controlled.
-The only allowable purposes are: (1) for personal educational use, (2) in connection with a complaint to the university, or (3) as evidence in, or in preparation for, a criminal or civil proceeding.
+The only allowable purposes are:

+- (1) for personal educational use, (2) in connection with a complaint to the university, or (3) as evidence in, or in preparation for, a criminal or civil proceeding.
+All other purposes - (3) as evidence in, or in preparation for, a criminal or civil proceeding.
 All other purposes are prohibited.
 Specifically, students may not publish recorded lectures without the written consent of the instructor.